Museums and tourism have had a longstanding relationship since museums first opened their doors

 technologies.
 Today tourism is the largest industry in the world catering to a wide variety

-tourism, the list goes on.
+list goes on.
 The transition from a modern-industrial, to a postmodern-postindustrial

 world has given us a more relativist perspective on cultural values.
 The difference between high culture and pop culture began